SEI-SEA-1-25/diy-api/README.md

 ## **Requirements**:

-1. The model you choose to use should have at least three fields, as well an id field.
+1. Choose a model that you'd like to build an api about!
+The model you choose to use should have at least three fields, as well an id field.

 *Example:*